ultralab-by/oleda/README.md

     Embarked               2                0.2

 2. plots for categorical features:
-- histogram , representation of the distribution of feature
+- histogram , representation of the feature distribution

 ![](README_files/output_2_10.png)

 - pair plot of 10 most correlated features, which significantly varies ( ANOVA ) on values of this categorecal feature, colored according to features values:

 ![](README_files/output_2_19.png)

 - if target feature is set (for example 'Survived' ) then barplot with target mean on feature values is displayed side by side with feature histogram

 ![](README_files/output_3_25.png)

 etc

 3. plots for numerical features:
-- distribution plot and box plot are displayed:
+- distribution plot and box plot :

 ![](README_files/output_2_52.png)

 - if target feature is set , scatter plot and violine (if target is binary ) or catplot are added (depends on target type):

 ![](README_files/output_33_38.png)

 ![](README_files/output_4_17.png)

-- variables also are splited on bins based on quantiles and plotted against target:
+- continues variables are splited on bins based on quantiles and plotted against target:

 ![](README_files/output_4_23.png)

 ![](README_files/output_4_24.png)

 4. feature correllation heatmap

 ![](README_files/output_2_74.png)

 5. Cramers V staticstics

 ![](README_files/output_2_79.png)

 to compare survived not survived subsets of Titanic dataset one can run: